 Projectors.
 Each meeting room will be equipped with an overhead unit for A4 transparencies and an LCD Projector.
-Carousal Projectors are or no longer standard and need to be ordered.
-Glass slides are not permitted because they tend to jam carousel projectors.
 If you want a second overhead projector, LCD projector or any other equipment, please notify the conference organizers at least THREE WEEKS before the conference.